 Host to the UEFA Euro 2016 football tournament, France offers a wide range of sporting activities for the visitor to enjoy.
 The country’s diverse landscape means that France caters equally well for beach sports as for winter sports.

-The south coast of France offers a wide range of water sports, such as diving, wakeboarding and jet skiing, to name but a few.
+The south coast of France offers a wide range of water sports, such as diving, wind surfing, wakeboarding and jet skiing, to name but a few.
 At the opposite end of the country, on the Brittany coast, you can enjoy a spot of sailing, with sailing schools in most towns to help show you the ropes.

 Superior snow conditions, long seasons, excellent après-ski facilities and some of the best-loved resorts (including Courchevel, Val Thorens and Méribel) make the French Alps a top notch destination for ski fanatics.